What You Need to Know About Measles

 Who is at risk of measles?

 Anyone who is not vaccinated against measles is at risk.
 Once a widespread illness, measles was declared eliminated from the United States in 2000 thanks to vaccines.
-However, measles is still common among the unvaccinated in many parts of the world, including the United States, so it is important to make sure your family is vaccinated.
+However, measles has surged among unvaccinated people.
+With a recent resurgence of people with measles throughout the United States, it is important to make sure that everyone in your family is protected against measles with two doses of the MMR vaccine for most people.

-Measles symptoms appear seven to 14 days after exposure to the virus.
+Measles symptoms usually appear seven to 14 days after exposure to the virus.

 Symptoms of measles include: